A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Results

 \subsection{Stationary problems: elasticity and learning on boundary conditions}

 In this study, we examine the performance of iFOL in learning the solution for given BCs while keeping material properties and geometry fixed.
 More details on the chosen boundary values are provided in Section \ref{sec:mechanics_app}, while details on the formulation of the loss term can be found in Tables~\ref{tab:sum} and \ref{tab:fe_loss}.
 The selected network hyperparameters are listed in Table \ref{tab:hyperparam_stan}.
-Here, we define the operator as $\mathcal{O}: \boldsymbol{U}_b \to \boldsymbol{U}(\boldsymbol{x})$.
-We focus on gyroid surfaces, a specific class of metamaterials.
-The complex topology of the gyroid enables novel functionalities, which highlights its importance in the design of next-generation materials.
+Here, we define the operator as $\mathcal{O}: \boldsymbol{U}_b \to \boldsymbol{U}(x,y,z)$.

+We focus on gyroid surfaces, which are mathematically defined minimal surfaces commonly used in the design of metamaterials.
+Their complex topology enables novel functionalities, making them valuable in next-generation material architectures.
 Moreover, we consider applications in multiscale analysis, where the applied boundary conditions typically originate from the macroscale, and it is crucial to determine the microstructural response to the imposed macroscopic displacement field.

 For this purpose, we generate 1000 random samples for the applied displacement vector on the front surface of the chosen metamaterial and train iFOL to learn the full deformation field for a given Dirichlet BC.
 In Fig.~\ref{fig:3D_mech}, the results of iFOL versus FEM are shown for three different test cases.
 For visualization purposes, the deformations are magnified by a factor of 10.
-The maximum pointwise errors for unseen test cases are one order of magnitude lower than the applied displacement field and are mainly concentrated in specific regions where Neumann BCs are applied.
+Across all test cases, the average maximum pointwise error remains around $0.01$, while the relative error in the averaged deformation components stays below 5\% for out-of-distribution inputs and below 1\% for in-distribution input boundary conditions.
+The errors are mainly concentrated in specific regions where Neumann BCs are applied.
 It is worth noting that, within the iFOL framework, Dirichlet BCs are enforced in a hard manner, which explains the zero error at the front and back surfaces.
+Although this study focuses on Dirichlet boundary conditions, iFOL is based on FEM-inspired residuals, and therefore any boundary condition that can be handled in FEM (including mixed Dirichlet–Neumann or Robin conditions) can, in principle, be incorporated via additional residual terms or strong enforcement in the neural field.